aros-development-team/documentation/README.md

 The documentation repository holds the AROS documentation and website source code.

-NB: Changes will not go live until they are pulled into the azure-pipelines branch.
+NB: Changes will not go live until they are pulled into the azure-pipelines branch, however this is automatically handled for the aros-development-team repository using GitHub actions.

 To generate the documentation, or website you must download the AROS sources, and place the